How to use SVG as React component

 First, you need to install vite-plugin-svgr

-npm install vite-plugin-svgr
+npm install --save-dev vite-plugin-svgr

 Then, add the plugin to your vite.config.js